Frequently Asked Questions for the JTAA Lacrosse 2022 Spring Rec Season

 Yes.
-Boys in all age divisions will be asked to participate in player evaluations during the first week of practice that starts on February 3, 2020.
+Boys in all age divisions will be asked to participate in player evaluations during the first week of practice.
 Coaches and board members will place players on teams to help ensure that each team is as competitive as possible.
-You will receive an email in early January confirming the dates and times of the player evaluations/practices.
 These are evaluations, not try-outs.
 Every child who wants to play will play in our rec program.

 These player evaluations are necessary so that skill level can be distributed as evenly as possible among the teams.
 It is very important that all players be evaluated.
 We would rather have a player attend for a portion of their session than not come at all.
 To be fair to all coaches and players alike, if your son still cannot make the player evaluation session, they will be selected to a team through a blind draft "hat pick" process at the end of the draft.
 The coach that is due the next pick at the end of the draft process will be given the first "hat pick".
 JTAA Lacrosse's goal is to be as fair as possible in team selection and the "hat pick" rule helps to ensure that fairness and the integrity of the process.
 There are no exceptions to the "hat pick" rule.

 ANSWER: Unfortunately, we cannot place kids on specific teams by request before the season starts.
 It is against our program rules and it helps to upset competitive balance.
 Each coach on the field is properly certified and qualified to coach your child.
-You can email us at firstname.lastname@example.org to discuss your specific situations such as carpooling and kids being on the same team with the coaches in your age division.
-For 2020, we are asking for a donation of $50 to the JTAA general scholarship fund for any requests that we can fulfill.
+You can email us at Lacrosse@jtaa.org to discuss your specific situations such as carpooling and kids being on the same team with the coaches in your age division.
+We ask for a donation of $100 to the JTAA general scholarship fund for any requests that we can fulfill.
 We will present those requests to the coaches in your age group when teams are selected to work out a fair solution to all.
-In the 2019 season, just about all requests worked out for everyone.
+In past seasons, just about all requests worked out for everyone.

 ANSWER: Yes.
 The 6U Developmental Program is designed to introduce this age group to the sport of lacrosse.
 They will learn basic lacrosse concepts and skills through a series of drills and activities taught in a small group setting.
 Protective equipment (i.e., helmets, pads) is used in the 6U program.
 The instruction and activity level is age appropriate and prepares the young players for the 8U program.
 The 6U teams also play at JCP and will play the same Saturdays as the older divisions do.

-Lacrosse positions break down to four basic roles, they are:
+Lacrosse 7v7 positions break down to four basic roles, they are:

 Attack – Offensive players focusing on scoring goals (2)